mathswe-ops/templates/javafx/javafx-kotlin-gradle/README.md

 The project uses Java modules, but Gradle doesn't support this very well.
 That's why it uses the `org.javamodularity.moduleplugin` to read Java modules when building.

+### Need to Test

+#### JPackage Test Debt

+I need to test the `jpackage` configuration in Windows.
+I copied it (and refactored it) from a project (`tsdfx`) which installer worked on Windows, but still have to test it in this template project.

+In general, `jpackage` should be tested in multiple platforms, like Mac and non-Debian distributions.
+There's the limitation I mentioned above when running it on Ubuntu, since it can only generate the `deb` but not the `rpm` installer (on my machine, at least).

 ## Troubleshooting